Health & Nutrition

 How to Sprout

 The mason jar technique: at night, put the seeds/grains in the jar and put the lid on.
 Rinse them a few times by pouring in some cool water, swirling it around a little, and draining.
 Don't drain the water the last time; let the grains soak overnight.
-A few drops of apple cider vinegar can be added to the soaking water to discourage mold and bacteria.
+A few drops of vinegar can be added to the soaking water to discourage mold and bacteria.
 You need enough water that the seeds will still be covered with it after they've been soaking for several hours.
 You also need to allow space for air circulation in the jar, so the jar should not be more than about half full of seeds after they've soaked.
 There's no problem with having smaller amounts of seed in the jar.

 In the morning, rinse and drain.
 It's recommended that you leave the jar tilted downward at an angle so it can continue draining, but simply laying the jar on its side may work for people in dry climates.
 In any case, there must be some open space above the seeds so air can flow in through the mesh.
 Rinse and drain again in the middle of the day (optional) and once again at night (not optional).
 Success is somewhat dependent on the climate in your house; some people will get better results from keeping the sprout jar in a dark place (like a cupboard) and others won't need to do this.